MichaelCSI/wordle/docs/design_system.md

 ### Win/Lose Popup

-A popup letting the user know when they have won (if they guess the word) or lost (if they exhaust their gueses)
+A popup letting the user know when they have won (if they guess the word) or lost (if they exhaust their guesses)

 Win             |  Lose
 :-------------------------:|:-------------------------: